 She experienced a loss in 2012

 When she was 17, Chambers’ big brother Allen, 28, died in a car crash.
-Chambers’ sister AJ Prince said that his death affected her deeply.
-Her stepmother Debbie Chambers said that it was a catalyst for Chambers changing her social scene.
+Chambers’ sister AJ Prince said that his death affected her sister deeply.
+Her stepmother Debbie Chambers said that his untimely death was a catalyst for Chambers changing her social scene.
 School was no longer a priority for her and she found a new group of friends.